PulseBeat02/SMP-Rules/FAQ.md

 ---

 ### Question
+Does Pulse have the final say?

+### Answer
+Yes.
+He does.
+If he tells you to not do something (which is either agains't the rules or clearly marked as something used to make the game unfair for others), then don't do it!
+Simple.
+I rarely ever have to do this, and I hope I don't have to because it's annoying.

+---

+### Question
 If the rules are changed from a later date, can I use the items I have used before?
 (Example: I steal sugarcane from other people.
 Then a new rule says that you cannot steal crops from other people's farms.
 Can I use this sugar cane still?)